 In general, if you are feeding your pet a nutritionally complete diet, adding a vitamin is not necessary.
-However, if you are concerned that your pet may require additional nutrients, speak with your veterinarian before adding any supplements for guidance on appropriate use and dosing.
+However, if you are concerned that your pet may require additional nutrients, speak with your veterinarian before adding any supplements for guidance on appropriate use and dosing of multivitamins.

 - Baigent MJ, Carpenter K. Vitamin.
 Encyclopedia Britannica. https://www.britannica.com/science/vitamin.
 Accessed September 2019.

 - Goodman L, Trepanier L. Potential Drug Interactions with Dietary Supplements.
 Compendium.
 October 2005. https://www.vetfolio.com/learn/article/potential-drug-interactions-with-dietary-supplements.
 Accessed September 2019.